Mint (newspaper)

-It is India's first newspaper to be published in the Berliner format.
-The former editor of the Wall Street Journal India, Raju Narisetti was the founding editor of Mint until he stepped down in 2008.
-Narisetti was succeeded by Sukumar Ranganathan, who served as editor till 2017.
+It publishes a single national edition distributed in New Delhi, Mumbai, Bangalore, Hyderabad, Chennai, Kolkata, Pune, Ahmedabad and Chandigarh.
+Mint is not published on Sunday.
+Every Saturday, it prints its sister magazine, Mint Lounge.
+It was India's first newspaper to be published in the Berliner format.
+The former editor of The Wall Street Journal India, Raju Narisetti ran Mint from its founding in 2007 to 2008.
+Narisetti was succeeded by Sukumar Ranganathan, who served as an editor until 2017.